joeferner/node-http-mitm-proxy/README.md

   * timeout - The number of milliseconds of inactivity before a socket is presumed to have timed out.
 Defaults to no timeout.
   * httpAgent - The [http.Agent](https://nodejs.org/api/http.html#http_class_http_agent) to use when making http requests.
 Useful for chaining proxys.
 Defaults to an internal Agent.
   * httpsAgent - The [https.Agent](https://nodejs.org/api/https.html#https_class_https_agent) to use when making https requests.
 Useful for chaining proxys.
 Defaults to an internal Agent.
+  * forceSNI - force use of [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) by the client.
+Allow node-http-mitm-proxy to handle all HTTPS requests with a single internal server.

 __Example__